Description

 Wing Commander GWILYM LEWIS

-We also have a handful of copies available which have been additionally autographed by the following 12 Squadron RFC Observer / Air Gunner:
+Just a small number of prints in this edition are additionally autographed by the following 12 Squadron RFC Observer / Air Gunner:

 Second Lieutenant PHILIP BERETON TOWNSEND